-In November 2010, the GASB issued GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34.
-This Statement modifies existing requirements for the assessment of potential component units in determining what should be included in the financial reporting entity, the display of component units (blending vs. discrete) presentation, and certain disclosure requirements.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2012.
-GASB Statement No. 61 had no effect on the financial position, changes in net position, or cash flows of the System.
+New Accounting Standards - In June 2012, the GASB issued GASB Statement No. 68, Accounting and Financial Reporting for Pensions-an amendment to Statement No. 27.
+This Statement replaces the requirements of Statements No. 27 and No. 50 related to pension plans that are administered through trusts or equivalent arrangements.
+The requirement of Statements No. 27 and No. 50 remain applicable for pensions that are not administered as trusts or equivalent arrangements.
+The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2014.
+GASB Statement No. 68 did not have an effect on the financial position, changes in net position, or cash flows of the System.
+See Note 12 - Employee Benefits for the disclosures related to this Statement.